Body pulled from Rock River in Janesville; autopsy planned

 JANESVILLE — An autopsy is planned to determine whether a body pulled from the Rock River in Janesville is that of a man who has been missing for two months.

-Police Chief David Moore says a boater spotted the partially submerged body Sunday afternoon.
+Police Chief David Moore says a boater spotted the partially submerged body Sunday afternoon, January 1st.
 Authorities say the body appears to be that of a man.
 There was no immediate indication of foul play.